objarni/sm.js/README.md

  * __No framework__.
 The lib should just simplify writing/unit testing state machines and their behaviour.
  * __No timers__.
 Just let the app handle this.
  * __No priorities__.
 Don't see any need for this.
  * __No subscriptions__.
-Even for 200 "live" objects, I can't see how the increased complexity of the lib/apps motivate adding this, as the resulting optimization is likely not noticeable.
+I can't see how the increased complexity of the lib/apps motivates adding this, as the resulting optimization is likely not even noticeable. sm.js is meant for up to 200 machines, not 2 million.
 Instead, all objects recieve all events and have to filter themselves.

 Examples
 --------